A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Representations

-\emph{Signed distance function} computes the distance of a given point from the boundary of the nearest object where a sign determines whether the point is inside of the object or not. \cite{curless1996volumetric} propose a discretized signed distance function called signed distance fields.
-In comparison with occupancy grid maps, the signed distance field representation makes collision checking easy and can represent the contour of boundary contours accurately~\citep{saulnierinformation}.
+\emph{Signed distance function} (SDF) computes the distance of a given point from the boundary of the nearest object where a sign determines whether the point is inside of the object or not. \citet{curless1996volumetric} propose a discretized signed distance function called signed distance fields.
+In comparison with occupancy grid maps, the signed distance field representation facilitates collision checking and accurately represents the contour of boundary contours ~\citep{saulnierinformation}.
+The computational complexity of evaluating or computing the SDF often depends on the representation and method used.
+For example, in grid cells (or voxels), the SDF values are usually precomputed for every voxel in a grid.
+The time complexity for querying the SDF value of a point is $\mathcal{O}(1)$.
+Computing or updating the SDF values for all voxels in the grid can be $\mathcal{O}(n)$, where $n$ is the number of voxels.

-\emph{Graph} representation is used to symbolically decompose a given environment into a set of regions that robots can visit and a set of paths that connect among the regions.
-In graph theoretic terms, regions and paths correspond to nodes and edges, respectively.
-Edges can be either directed or undirected depending on a problem which indicate traversability between adjacent nodes.
-A cost of moving an edge can be represented by a weighted edge.
-Graph map representation is also called \emph{topological map} that is reduced from metric map to represent the relations among entities. \emph{Topometric map} is additionally involved with local metric maps connected by edges similar to \emph{Voronoi graph}~\citep{osswald2016speeding}.
-Grid cells are a special type of a graph named a grid graph.
+\emph{Graph} representation is used to symbolically decompose an environment into a set of regions that robots can visit and a set of paths that connect the regions.
+In terms of graph theory, regions and paths correspond to nodes and edges, respectively.
+Edges can be either directed or undirected depending on traversability between adjacent nodes in the problem.
+The cost of moving along an edge can be represented by a weighted edge.
+The graph map representation is also called \emph{topological map}, which is reduced from a metric map to represent the relations among entities. \emph{Topometric map} is additionally involved with local metric maps connected by edges, \eg, \emph{Voronoi graph}~\citep{osswald2016speeding}.
+Grid cells are a special graph named a grid graph.

+\emph{Gaussian Markov random fields} (GMRF; \cite{lindgren2011explicit}) is a type of probabilistic graph that utilizes undirected graphs to represent conditional dependencies between variables and leverage Gaussian distributions to describe the probabilistic relationships.
+This modeling approach harnesses the inherent spatial Markov property and has showcased significant promise in the field of robotics.
+Its appeal lies in its remarkable computational efficiency and scalability, making it a valuable tool in the realm of robotic systems~\citep{xu2016bayesian,kreuzer2018learning,duecker2021embedded}.